chesahkalu/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 - For the users computer to map the correct IP address to the domain name, the `**DNS**` system is used.
 `**The Domain Name System(DNS)**` is a system that uses different process and resources to find the correct IP address of the domain name being queried.
-In the DNS system,  www.foobar.com is a conical(alias) name record and subdomain of the main root domain name; foobar.com .The root domain name has an A record of 8.8.8.8, which is the IP Address.
+In the DNS system,  www.foobar.com is a cononical(alias) name record and subdomain of the main root domain name; foobar.com .The root domain name has an A record of 8.8.8.8, which is the IP Address.
 Hence, the Cononical Name(name) www.foobar.com , points to the root domain name foobar.com which then points to the IP address 8.8.8.8.